baby1900/NodeJS_WeatherAPP/README.md

 # NodeJS_WeatherAPP

-This is an web weather application
+This is a web weather application

 It is deployed on [Heroku](https://michael-weather-application.herokuapp.com/)